vigindian/webserver-letsencrypt/README.md

 c.
 Setup wordpress in your server using apache2/setup_wordpress.sh<br />
 d.
 Manage your Wordpress site from localhost/blog<br />
 e.
 If your site is located in Cloud, setup /etc/wordpress/config-yourdomainname.php and access your site using public_ip or dns_name<br />
 f.
 Install some useful wordpress plugins using apache2/wordpress_plugins.sh.
-Plugin list is controlled by the variable PLUGINS in the script.<br /><br />
+Plugin list is controlled by the variable PLUGINS in the script.<br />

+### 3.2.
+Apache Web Application Firewall (WAF) (Optional)
+a.
+Update apache waf config files in apache2/conf/<br />
+b.
+Update config file names in apache2/apache_waf.sh and<br />
+c.
+Setup Apache ModSecurity with apache2/apache_waf.sh<br /><br />

 ## References:
 https://www.splitbrain.org/blog/2017-08/10-homeassistant_duckdns_letsencrypt<br />